cloudui/pulsaracademy/README.md

 This website was made to streamline our project, as it handled the registration and payment process, class notes, and lecture videos (lessons were taught over call).
 It was also a good way to help me learn web development, as I was getting more familiar with Django and HTML/CSS/JS.

 Now that I am in university, Pulsar Academy is no longer active, but this website remains a landmark to my progress with web development.
-I hope we were able to help find the joy in coding.
+I hope we were able to help our students find the joy in coding.

 # Setup